 UPS is committed to ensuring its workers have the skills needed to excel on the job.
 To accomplish this, they invest in comprehensive training.
-Registered Apprenticeship programs are a key component of the company's commitment to quality skills training.
+Apprenticeship programs are a key component of the company's commitment to quality skills training.
 The UPS delivery driver apprenticeship program is a strong recruiting tool to attract new employees.
 The apprenticeship program is particularly beneficial for veterans, who may receive G.I.
 Bill educational support.
 The training model has helped to bolster recruitment of veterans and promotes their retention on the job.
 UPS has committed to hiring 50,000 veterans by 2018 and the apprenticeship program is helping them achieve that goal.

 These resources provide the information and building blocks you need to start designing your apprenticeship program.

 For more resources, program examples, and marketing materials, go to the Transportation, Logistics & Distribution Community of Practice page.

 TransPORTs, a program of South Central Louisiana Technical College, is leading the development of apprenticeship programs in transportation, distribution and logistics (TDL) with a special focus on companies, organizations and unions working with our nation's ports.
 TransPORTs provides:

 On July 13, 2017, TransPORTS hosted Port of Houston Commissioner Clyde Fitzgerald and Alan Robb, President of International Longshoremen's Association (ILA) South Atlantic and Gulf Coast region, and representatives from more than 30 leading TDL industry employers and colleges at the Apprenticeship Accelerator in Houston, TX.